Quenty/NevermoreEngine/src/observablecollection/README.md

   </a>
 </div>

-An observable set for use in UI situations
+A set of observable collections, such as sets, maps, sorted lists, and more.
+Great for use in UI.

 <div align="center"><a href="https://quenty.github.io/NevermoreEngine/api/ObservableSet">View docs →</a></div>